afreeorange/bock/README.md

 - Each folder's structure in HTML and JSON ([example](https://wiki.nikhil.io/Food/))
 - An archive page that lets you search your articles
 - A Homepage (if it doesn't exist as `Home.md`) at `/Home`
+- A page that redirects to some random article at `/random`
 - An index page that redirects to `/Home`
 - A 404 Page at `/404.html`